Living in University residences

 University residence study spaces and music rooms

-From Monday 8 March study spaces and music rooms in university residences are open Monday to Friday from 8/9 am to 8 pm.
+Study spaces and music rooms in university residences are open Monday to Friday from 8/9 am to 8 pm.
 The variation in opening time is due to cleaning being completed.

 Government guidance allows students to make a support bubble with another household if: